bloccooo/bKey/README.md

 ## Encryption

-Each workspace has a single data encryption key (DEK) used to encrypt all secret values with AES-256-GCM.
-The DEK is never stored in the clear — it is wrapped individually for each member using their public key (X25519 + ECIES), so only someone with the corresponding passphrase can decrypt it.
-The passphrase itself never leaves the device.
+Secret values are encrypted with AES-256-GCM using a shared workspace key.
+That key is wrapped individually for each member via X25519 + ECIES, derived from their passphrase using argon2id.
+The passphrase never leaves the device.

 ## Install